smilies-polito/MODA/README.md

 # MODA

-This repository contains the code, the notebooks, and the supplementary material for "An overview on multi-omic single-cell data joint analysis: good practices and results"
+This repository contains the code, the notebooks, and the supplementary material for "An overview on multi-omic single-cell data joint analysis: good practices and results".

 It aims to give some guidelines and good practice for whoever wants to start working with multi-Omic data analysis, specifically scRNA-seq + scATAC-seq datasets.